xperseguers/theodia/README.md

 You can find the ID of a calendar by searching it on https://theodia.org/en/widget, selecting it in the list, and looking at the generated code snippet.

+## Sponsors

+This extension has been initially developed by [Causal Sàrl](https://www.causal.ch) for the [Pastoral Unit Sainte-Claire, Fribourg](https://www.paroisse.ch) and is now further maintained by the same company and other contributors.

+Since end of 2023, the extension is sponsored by the web agency [hemmer](https://www.hemmer.ch), the company behind theodia.